Our planet’s water is a finite resource that needs protection

 Rainfall and Natural Run-Off

 In an undisturbed environment, organisms rely on these naturally occurring ingredients in rainfall as nutrients.
-Furthermore, vegetation, rocks and detritus, reduced the physical impact of rain drops, causing water to flow at relatively low overland velocity, gradually transporting nutrients, soaking into soils and charging the aquifer.
+Furthermore, vegetation, rocks and detritus, reduce the physical impact of rain drops, causing water to flow at relatively low overland velocity, gradually transporting nutrients, soaking into soils and charging the aquifer.
 Eventually this water flows into water bodies and streams, delivering nutrients to the sub-ecosystems.

 Urban Run-Off (Stormwater)

 The impact of rainfall on hard surfaces is increased.
 The thunderous noise of rain falling on a roof is indicative of energy release, which on hard surfaces dislodges particles and strips the surface clean.
-The rain water then flows at high velocity due to the lack of flow impediments, taking these particles with it.
+The rain water then flows at high velocity due to the lack of flow impediments taking these particles with it.

 These human-made impervious surfaces, whether roofs, concrete/asphalt landscapes etc, eliminate seepage, soil water table replenishment and aquifer recharge.
 Additionally, the absence of bacteria and other organisms in these artificial landscapes (as opposed to the natural ecosystem, where they are present) causes the transported particles to be present at much higher concentrations than in the pre-industrial environment.